 side angle view of a plated denver omelette with golden brown edges, diced ham, peppers, and melted cheese, on a plate with a small green salad.

 a small le creuset pan with a folded denver omelette, just before sliding the omelette onto a plate next to a bit of dressed green salad and a fork on it.

-You can serve your Denver omelettes by themselves, or paired with toast, biscuits, or a side salad or fresh fruit.
+You can serve these Denver omelettes by themselves, or pair them with your favorite kind of toast, freshly baked buttermilk or butter-swim biscuits, or an English muffin.

+side angle view of a plated denver omelette with golden brown edges, diced ham, peppers, and melted cheese, on a plate with a small green salad.